Moses at the Battle of Rephidim: “If I let my arms down, the other team will win!“

 I’ll tell you what would have happened.
 Chaos: Israel defeated.
 No Moses, no Bible, no Jesus and His teachings to temper the inherent greed and cruelty of humans.
 Which of course would make some people happy.
 (As shown at right.)

-Put another way: To that I’ll give the same answer my Dad gave me after Watergate and Nixon’s resignation in 1974.
-I asked him if it wouldn’t have been better if George McGovern had been elected instead of Nixon.
+Put another way: To such a claim I’ll give the same answer my Dad gave me after Watergate and Nixon’s resignation in 1974.
+I asked if it wouldn’t have been better if George McGovern had been elected instead of Nixon.
 His answer?
 “Things would have been worse, much worse!”

-I don’t know if the country would have been better without the constitutional crisis of Watergate, but I do know history would be way different – way worse – without the tempering effect of religion.
-Without the host of Men – and Women – in Black, keeping us on course:
+I don’t know if the country would have been better without the constitutional crisis of Watergate, but I do know history would be way different – way worse – without the tempering effect of real Christianity.
+Without the Men – and Women – in Black, keeping us on course: